sqlitecloud/docs/src/pages/docs/commands/list-metadata.md

 ## Description

-The LIST METADATA command is used to retrieve detailed information about the internal structure of a table.
+The LIST METADATA command retrieves detailed information about the internal structure of a table.
 The information returned can be further restricted by specifying a **table_name** and/or a **column_name**.

 ## Return